Tafara-N/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - We strongly encourage you to work together on test cases, so that you don’t miss any edge case

 ### Documentation
-- Do not use the words import or from inside your comments, the checker will think you try to import some modules Quiz questions
+- Do not use the words `import` or `from` inside your comments, the checker will think you try to import some modules

-Great!
-You've completed the quiz successfully!
-Keep going!
-(Show quiz)
+## Quiz questions

 ## Tasks